B.C.’s biggest indoor demolition derby debuting in Abbotsford - Aldergrove Star

 Abbotsford native Lee Pemble is the brains behind the event, and said he’s been involved in the demolition derby scene for years and this is the next logical step.

 “I used to help host the Abbotsford Agrifair demolition derby and have helped out with shows all over the province,” he said.
-“The idea was just that I wanted to an indoor derby in the off-season, it gives guys the chance to build throughout the winer and then come inside and smash while the weather isn’t the best.”
+“The idea was just that I wanted to hold an indoor derby in the off-season.
+It gives guys the chance to build throughout the winter and then come inside and smash while the weather isn’t the best.”

 Events confirmed for Saturday include: fully welded big car derby, un-welded big car derby, small car and small truck figure eight racing and demolition derby, mini-van derby, rollover stunts and the kids power wheels derby.
 “Crazy Smurf” Brent Shetler is the featured performer for the rollover stunts.

-“We want to produce as much carnage as we can crammed into the smallest amount of time possible, ” he said, with a chuckle.
+“We want to produce as much carnage as we can cram into the smallest amount of time possible, ” he said, with a chuckle.

 For more information on the event, visit demolitionderby.info.